AndreasAugustin/actions-template-sync/README.md

     commands:
       - echo 'hi, we are within the prepush phase'
       - echo 'maybe you want to add further changes and commits'
+  precleanup:
+    commands:
+      - echo 'hi, we are within the precleanup phase'
+      - echo 'maybe you want to interact with older PRs before they are closed'
   prepr:
     commands:
       - echo 'hi, we are within the prepr phase'